dcunited001/dcunited001.github.io/_posts/2018-01-21-social-justice-a-cultural-revolution.md

 #### And They Wonder Why I Have Trust Problems

-> "Good day, 'American' asexualized-incel, racist shit, would you like
+> "Good day, 'American' asexualized-incel, booked(?) racist bag
-> to have the only conversation with a woman you've never met that
+> o'shit, would you like to have the only conversation with a woman
-> you'll ever have in America to last more than five minutes?
+> you've never met that you'll ever have in America to last more than
+> five minutes?
 Good!
-> Tell me all your secrets, we're going to destroy you.
-It's
+Tell me all your secrets, we're going to destroy
-> definitely not a trap.
-It will be used to neurologically torture you
+> you.
+It's definitely not a trap.
+It will be used to neurologically
-> for the rest of your life.
-Don't kill yourself immediately; we need
+> torture you for the rest of your life.
+Don't kill yourself
-> to make this a good one."
+> immediately; we need to make this a good one.
+A long one and a good
+> one."

 ![The Honeypot]()